 Moreno Valley utilizes geographic distribution designations that further describe where the City will focus its programs.
 An activity can be designated as serving either: (1) 'Citywide", or (2) 'in the CDBG Target Areas'.
 "Citywide' is a designation used for programs that offer services to the entire community.
-Many Public programs provide services to the entire city, the nature of these program

-Annual Action Plan 2021 services is often exclusively to serve low-to-moderate income persons (i.e., food banks).
+Many Public programs provide services to the entire City, the nature of these program services is often exclusively to serve low-to-moderate income persons (i.e., food banks).
 If a program is designated for the 'CDBG Target Area' it is confined exclusively to the CDBG Target Area.
 In general, CDBG Target Areas typically include older sections of the City where much of the building stock and infrastructure is deteriorated or fails to meet current standards.
-Many structures are in need of minor or major rehabilitation with some structures in need of extensive reconstruction.
+Many structures need minor or major rehabilitation with some structures in need of extensive reconstruction.
 The areas lack adequate drainage systems, water lines, street lighting, and street improvements.
 The current CDBG Target Area Map is included as an attachment or an appendix to this Plan.